erikbos/gatekeeper/docs/envoyauth.md

 ### Enabling authentication of requests

-To insert authentication into the request path the following [listener attributes](api/listener.md#Attribute) needs to be set:
+To add authentication into a listener's request path the following [listener attributes](api/listener.md#Attribute) needs to be set:

 - `Filters` must include `envoy.filters.http.ext_authz` as one of the filters.
 E.g.: "envoy.filters.http.ext_authz,envoy.filters.http.cors"

-The following [listener attributes](api/listener.md#Attribute) configure the authentication cluster ("extauthz") go:
+The following [listener attributes](api/listener.md#Attribute) configure the ("extauthz") authentication cluster details:

 - `ExtAuthzCluster`, *required*, name of cluster which runs envoyauth
 - `ExtAuthzTimeout` optional, maximum allowed duration of authentication requests to envoyauth